 You might like to opt for an alternative exit.
 This usually means taking a lower award such as a graduate diploma or certificate.

-First check with your faculty that you're eligible for a course completion with an alternative exit.
+First send an enquiry to check whether you're eligible for a course completion with an alternative exit.

 Monash Business School students: Use the application for an alternative exit.